Lyheng-learn-coding/ProjectWithDummyJson/README.md

 # Dina Shop - E-commerce Storefront

-Dina Shop is a front-end e-commerce websit built with HTML, Tailwind CSS, and vanilla JavaScript.
+Dina Shop is a front-end e-commerce website built with HTML, Tailwind CSS, and vanilla JavaScript.
 It uses the [dummyjson.com](https://dummyjson.com/) API to simulate a real-world shopping experience, allowing users to browse products, search for items, manage a shopping cart, and save their favorite products.

 ## Features